gopal2812/aiinfranetworking.md/README.md

 Why can two packets belonging to the same flow normally follow the same path?
 What happens when a spine link fails?
 How quickly can the network reconverge?
+BGP vs OSPF — which would you choose?

+For a large AI leaf-spine Ethernet fabric, I'd generally choose eBGP.

+	BGP	OSPF
+Type	Path-vector	Link-state
+Typical DC use	Very common	Less common
+ECMP	Yes	Yes
+Policy control	Excellent	More limited
+Large-scale DC	Excellent	Good
+Failure handling	Good	Good
+Operational model	Excellent for leaf-spine	More traditional Multi-AS design	Natural	Not applicable
+Route filtering	Strong	More limited

+Why BGP?

+The big advantage isn't simply "BGP is faster."

+It's:

+BGP gives you a very clean, scalable control-plane model for a Clos fabric.

+For example:

+Leaf1 AS 65101
+Leaf2 AS 65102
+Leaf3 AS 65103

+Spine1 AS 65000
+Spine2 AS 65000

+You can establish simple eBGP sessions:

+Leaf1 ─── Spine1
+Leaf1 ─── Spine2
+Leaf1 ─── Spine3

+and advertise only the routes you want.

+But would OSPF work?

+Absolutely.

+A smaller network could use:

+OSPF + ECMP

+and work perfectly well.

+So don't say:

+"OSPF cannot scale."

+Better interview answer:

+"Both can implement a Clos fabric with ECMP.
+I would generally choose eBGP because its policy model, failure isolation, route filtering, multi-AS architecture, and operational scalability fit modern leaf-spine fabrics very well."

+3. Why is BGP commonly used in leaf-spine data centers?

+Because the physical topology is already highly regular.

+Consider:

+             S1     S2     S3     S4
+             ││     ││     ││     ││
+             ││     ││     ││     ││
+            L1     L2     L3     L4

+Every leaf has roughly the same relationship with every spine.

+That makes BGP configuration very simple:

+Leaf → establish sessions to all spines
+Spine → establish sessions to all leaves

+And routing becomes:

+Destination prefix
+       ↓
+multiple equal-cost paths
+       ↓
+       ECMP
+       ↓
+choose one path

+Another important advantage is failure isolation.

+If:

+Leaf1 ─── X ─── Spine1

+fails, Leaf1 can still reach:

+Spine2
+Spine3
+Spine4

+The fabric doesn't need to find an entirely new topology.
+It simply removes one next hop.

+Why can packets from the same flow normally follow the same path?

+Because of flow-based hashing.

+Suppose:

+Flow:
+GPU1 → GPU2

+The switch calculates:

+5-tuple
+   ↓
+hash = 0x8A23
+   ↓
+bucket 3
+   ↓
+Spine2

+Every packet belonging to that flow has the same 5-tuple.

+Therefore:

+Packet 1 ─┐
+Packet 2  │
+Packet 3  ├── hash → Spine2
+Packet 4  │
+Packet 5 ─┘

+This provides packet ordering.

+If packets were independently load-balanced:

+Spine link failure
+       ↓
+Fast failure detection / BFD
+       ↓
+BGP removes failed next-hop
+       ↓
+FIB/ECMP updated
+       ↓
+Affected flows move to remaining paths
+       ↓
+Temporary packet loss/reordering possible
+       ↓
+RoCE reliability handles residual loss
+       ↓
+ECN/PFC behavior may change due to traffic redistribution
+       ↓
+NCCL continues, but available bandwidth may temporarily decrease

+8. What happens to an existing flow?

+This is a subtle but important point.

+When an ECMP member disappears, the original hash may point to a bucket that no longer exists.

+The switch must map that traffic onto the remaining ECMP members.

+Therefore some existing flows may move:

+Before:

+Flow A → Spine1

+Spine1 fails

+After:

+Flow A → Spine2

+This can cause a small amount of packet loss/reordering around the failure.

+For RoCE, this matters because:

+packet loss
+   ↓
+RDMA retransmission
+   ↓
+performance impact

+But a well-designed fabric tries to make this interruption extremely short.

+9. How quickly can the network reconverge?

+There is no single universal number.

+It depends on:

+Failure detection
+       ↓
+BGP reaction
+       ↓
+route/FIB programming
+       ↓
+ECMP update
+       ↓
+traffic recovery

+For example:

+Link failure
+    │
+    ▼
+Physical detection / BFD
+    │
+    ▼
+BGP withdraw
+    │
+    ▼
+Best-path recalculation
+    │
+    ▼
+FIB update
+    │
+    ▼
+ECMP uses remaining paths

+With aggressive failure detection such as BFD and optimized hardware forwarding/control-plane implementations, convergence can be on the order of milliseconds, but the exact number is vendor/platform/configuration dependent.

+Don't claim:

+"BGP reconverges in X ms."

+Instead say:

+"Convergence is determined by failure detection plus control-plane and FIB programming latency.
+In a well-engineered data-center fabric using fast failure detection such as BFD, sub-second and often millisecond-scale recovery is achievable, but I would validate the actual convergence SLA on the specific platform."
 What is the relationship between:
 BGP
 ECMP